craigahobbs/chisel/_sources/spec.rst.txt

 Chisel Specification Language
 =============================

 The Chisel specification language is a schema definition language for JSON APIs (see :func:`~chisel.action`).
-You can also define structure types, enumeration types, and type definitions.
+It is used to define actions (JSON APIs), structure types, enumeration types, and typedef types.
 Specification parsing is done by the :class:`~chisel.SpecParser` class.
 For example:

 >>> import chisel
 >>> parser = chisel.SpecParser('''